ClaudioZandonella/trackdown/README.md

 programming experience is required, they only have to focus on the plain text ignoring code jargon.

-Note that Google account is not required for all collaborators (although recommended to access all Google Docs features).
+Note that a Google account is not required for all collaborators (although recommended to access all Google Docs features).
 Only the person who manages the `trackdown` workflow requires a Google account to upload files in Google Drive.
 Other collaborators can be invited to contribute to the document using a shared link (See [Instructions](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en&oco=0)).

 ### Documentation and Vignettes